DaveParillo/cisc192-reader/src/chapter8/review-2.rst

          Let's write the code for the struct definition of ``unicorn``.
-         The unicorn structure will have the instance variables name, age, hornLength, hairColor, and isSparkly in that order.
+         The unicorn structure will have the instance variables name, age, horn_length, hair_color, and is_sparkly in that order.
 A unicorn's horn length is measured to the nearest tenth of a unit.
          Put the necessary blocks of code in the correct order.